tompscanlan/vic-persistence-blog/vic-persistance.md

 nfs://10.118.68.164/mnt/nfs-vol/volumes_metadata/demo_nfs_direct/DockerMetaData
 ```

-Run a container that drops some data on each of the datastores, and check that it exists from another container.
+To show the most basic level of persistence, here we run a container that drops some data on each of the datastores, and check that it exists from another container.
+In production, this could be a database workload hosted in container and operating on the persistent external storage.

 ```
-docker run -it --rm -v demo_data:/data -v demo_logs:/logs -v demo_nfs_datastore:/library -v demo_nfs_direct:/shared busybox sh
+$ docker run -it --rm -v demo_data:/data -v demo_logs:/logs -v demo_nfs_datastore:/library -v demo_nfs_direct:/shared busybox sh

-echo "some data" > /data/some-data ;
+# echo "some data" > /data/some-data ;
-echo "some logs" > /logs/some-logs ;
+# echo "some logs" > /logs/some-logs ;
-echo "some library" > /library/some-lib;
+# echo "some library" > /library/some-lib;
-echo "some shared" > /shared/some-shared ;
+# echo "some shared" > /shared/some-shared ;
-exit
+# exit
 $
 $ docker run -it --rm -v demo_data:/data -v demo_logs:/logs -v demo_nfs_datastore:/library -v demo_nfs_direct:/shared alpine  sh
 # cat /data/some-data /logs/some-logs /library/some-lib /shared/some-shared
 # exit
 ```

-Remember that only the direct nfs datastore, using native NFS volumes, should be allowed to share data between more than one container.
-Here is an example of sharing some storage between containers:
+Right now, only native NFS volumes are allowed to share data between more than one container.
+Here is an example of sharing some storage between containers using native NFS.

 ```
 $ docker run --name nginx -v demo_nfs_direct:/usr/share/nginx/html:ro -p 80:80 -d nginx